k4lb1/Zoop/README.md

 **P2P file sharing over Nostr** – send files directly from browser to browser.
 Prefer WebRTC; if the connection fails (e.g. mobile/cellular), an encrypted fallback via 0x0.st runs automatically.
 Nostr extension (e.g. Alby or nos2x) required.

+**Status:** Early development (v0.0.x).
+This software has not undergone a security or cryptography review.
+Use at your own risk; treat it as experimental.

 ---

 ## Features